The Runner (1984 film): Plot

-The film plot is inspired by the writer/director Naderi's own childhood.
+The story of the movie is based on Naderi’s own childhood experiences.

 Amiro is an orphan living in the southern Iranian port city of Abadan.
 Picking up the bottles, he gives them to his gaffer.
 Moreover, his bosom friend Moussa also picks bottles for a living.
 As Amiro eats on the seabank with Moussa, they both want to sail the ship into the sea.
 In his heart, Amiro wants to flee by ship or plane.

 He joins a group of boys to pick up floating bottles.
 They all gather and count bottles.
 Afterwards, another boy comes up to Amiro and pushes him hard while claiming that he stole his bottles.
 They fight, and the boy claims ownership of two bottles.
 Amiro is startled and leaves with thoughts of his miserable fortune.
 He gives Gaffer his entire collection, and due to his small collection of bottles, Gaffer only gives him a small payment.
 Amiro continues to his home, an abandoned ship by the water.

 His coworker friends all show up to take him bike riding, and they compete against one another.
 They have fun while drinking Coke, singing and beating a tin on the moving train.
 When they enter the water to retrieve bottles, a shark appears.
 Everyone hastily departs for the beach.
 Following this, Amiro quits that job out of fear and begins selling ice water for 1 rial.
 A man riding a bicycle enters, asks for a glass of ice water from Amiro, takes it and then pedals away without paying.
 Amiro pursues him long enough to obtain his single rial.

 He frequently yells at the ships as they sail away to take him with it.
 He realises that one day he might be able to sail on the horizon.
 He moves towards the runner, where an aeroplane is lying.
 With joy, he fiddles with it.
-Later on, Hh joins his friends in a race behind the train, but after the race, Amiro keeps running to see how far he can get away.
+Later on, he joins his friends in a race behind the train, but after the race, Amiro keeps running to see how far he can get away.
 He purchases a large ice chunk, and two men arrive to steal it, but it falls off and breaks in half.
 Both men take those and run away.
 Amiro follows one, grabs the ice chunk, and runs away with it.
-Despite the difficulty of carrying the large ice chunks in his hand, he arrives at the runner, where an aeroplane takes off.
+Despite the difficulty of carrying the large ice chunks in his hand, he arrives at the runway, where an aeroplane takes off.
 Sweating Amir hurls melting ice chunks at the plane in a show of honour.